davidchesnut/davidchesnutRepo0201234535/davidchesnutDocset0201234535/add-license-checks-to-office-and-sharepoint-add-ins.md

 - Copy the example in  [Office and SharePoint Add-in license XML schema structure](office-and-sharepoint-add-in-license-xml-schema-structure.md) license schema into a text file and save it with a .tok extension.

 - Change the appropriate attributes, such as Product ID.

 - Make sure the test attribute is present and set equal to true.

 The Office Store verification web service, which you use to verify add-in license tokens, does not validate the encryption token or any of the attribute values of license tokens where the test attribute is set to **true**.
-You can edit your test tokens directly and use them to test add-in behavior code based on different attribute values.For Word, Excel, and PowerPoint add-ins:
+You can edit your test tokens directly and use them to test add-in behavior code based on different attribute values.
+For Word, Excel, and PowerPoint add-ins:
 - Create your test tokens.

 - Upload your test license tokens by using the developer registry.
 For details, see "Load a test license" later in this article.

 For Outlook add-ins:
 - Create your test token.

 - Create a URL-encoded version of the add-in license token.

 - In the add-in manifest file, manually edit the appropriate  [SourceLocation](http://dev.office.com/reference/add-ins/manifest/sourcelocation) element.
 Add the URL-encoded version of the license token to the source location URL as a query parameter named *et*  .

-    > [!Note]
+    > [!NOTE]
 > If your add-in uses  [getUserIdentityTokenAsync](http://dev.office.com/reference/add-ins/outlook/Office.context.mailbox), adding to the  [SourceLocation](http://dev.office.com/reference/add-ins/manifest/sourcelocation) element in the manifest will change the URL in the token because the token generation is based on what is in the manifest.
 When you test the license token, you will have to modify the validation call on your service so that the validation will accept the modified URL.
 For example, if you use the [managed API token validation](https://dev.office.com/docs/add-ins/outlook/use-the-token-validation-library) library, you will need to change the _hostUri_ parameter to match the modified [SourceLocation](http://dev.office.com/reference/add-ins/manifest/sourcelocation).
 Remember to change the Exchange identity token validation call back after you test the license check.

 ## Implement license checks in the Office Add-in code
 <a name="bk_implement"> </a>

 Think about where in your add-in you want to check for a valid license or other license information.
 For example, when the add-in launches, or when the user goes to a specific page or accesses certain features.

 Before you can check the license, you'll have to acquire and cache the add-in license token.
 When a user opens an Office Add-in, the Office application requests the add-in home page.
 The Office application makes the HTTP request for the home page, including the license token as a query string parameter on the page's URL.

 For example, suppose your add-in home page has the following URL: